Dyster2000/sand-garden-light/README.md

 Open with VSCode using PlatformIO.

 ## stock code
-The following files are taken directly from the stock code (originally all in main.ino), but split into different files & classes based on purpose:
+The following files are taken directly from the stock code (originally all in main.ino), but split into different files & classes based on purpose.
+This was done for readability and to more easily add new code needed for light right.
 - GeometryUtils.cpp/h
 - MathUtils.cpp/h
 - Motion.cpp/h